juniorsundarCasual/FF-GoW/src/volume_1/prologue.md

 The man shook his head with a morose frown and said, "A life is a life regardless of whether you deem it valuable or not.
 It is sinful to blame someone for trying to save another, even if the one being saved did not wish to be.
 To save someone is a pure act of selflessness, do not disparage it."

 Kratos let out an irritated snort and tried to get up from the mat he was laying on.
+He let out a painful groan while clasping the bandaged stab wound, while stumbling and hobbling.

 "Do not move," the man instructed forcefully.
 "You cannot fathom the difficulty I faced in trying to set your internal organs back to the way they were supposed to be."